 Brunei Darussalam-Indonesia-Malaysia-The Philippines East ASEAN Growth Area (BIMP-EAGA)

-BIMP-EAGA cooperation aims to increase trade, tourism and investments with and outside the subregion by:
+BIMP-EAGA cooperation aims to increase trade, tourism, and investments by:

-- Making the best use of common infrastructure and natural resources
+- Making the best use of common infrastructure and natural resources; and

-To achieve its development goals, the BIMP-EAGA cooperation is anchored on five strategic pillars: Connectivity, Food Basket, Tourism, Environment, and Trade and Investment Facilitation.
+To achieve its development goals, the BIMP-EAGA cooperation is anchored on six strategic pillars:

 - Food Basket

 - Socio-cultural and Education